PavanRangani/docs/docs/prd/limited-partnership/activity.md

 - Shows `+` button with open activity table header.
 On click, opens a dropdown of the Activity type.
 On select of any activity type, opens the add dialog of that activity.
 - Shows `+` button disabled if no investor is available.
 On hover, it shows a tooltip with a proper message.
 [See this](https://drive.google.com/file/d/14KmUQlUnvOmLHDCskPoT-fHMM2F02LmI/view?usp=share_link)
 - When there isn't any activity available under any of the tabs, that tab will be shown disabled and show proper message.
 Table is not shown.
-- Shows separate table for each type of activity
+- Shows separate table for each type of activity.
+- Shows shrink icon with activity table.
+On click, shrink the header and shown UP icon for that group.
 - Each table has one `+` button.
 On click, opens the add dialog of that particular type.
 - Columns
     - Name: